ServerHubOrg/serverhub-mvc/README.md

 ## Latest Update

 Original ServerResponse parameter in actions has been replaced with a wrapper SHResponse.
-Auto caching feature has been added to model module.
+Auto caching feature has been added to model/view module.
 Detailed update could be found on CHANGELOG.md.

 ## What Can ServerHub Do